Keep carbon monoxide out of your home

 Carbon monoxide (CO) is a harmful gas that has no colour, smell or taste.
 CO forms whenever you burn fuel like propane, natural gas, gasoline, oil, coal, and wood.
 It is also contained in second-hand smoke.

-While CO can be present in your home at any time of the year, the risk is greater in cold winter months.
+While CO can be present in your home or cottage at any time of the year, the risk is greater in cold winter months.
 That's because homes in Canada are usually heated by furnaces, water heaters/boilers, wood stoves, and other appliances that run on fuels.
 If these devices are improperly installed or malfunction, they can release CO into your home.

-Other sources of CO include vehicle exhaust, blocked chimney flues, fuel-burning cooking appliances, and charcoal grills used in a home, tent, camper, garage or other unventilated areas.
+Other sources of CO include vehicle exhaust, blocked chimney flues, fuel-burning cooking appliances, and charcoal grills used in a home, cottage, tent, camper, garage or other unventilated areas.